ding-lab/TinJasmine/README.md

 ## Versions

 * v1.4 - Removing spanning deletions from GATK calls and normalizing post-merge
+  * Filtering for MLEAF/MLEAC issue
+  * Bcftools moved to separate submodule
 * v1.3 - Incorporates bcftools reheader to make all VCF headers consistent
 * v1.2
   * VLD filter which has parameters passed via CWL